There are hundreds of workout routines out there today, each one promising to give you the magic results you have always

 It can be overwhelming for someone who is just starting when it comes to the gym, and can even throw the most experienced gym-goers down the wrong path…

 While many of these programs may work, even if you are drinking juices not only with the best celery juicer, nothing will beat the results you will get sticking to the core 5 basic weight lifting exercises.

-There not confusing, there not fancy, and they just plain work.
+They’re not confusing, they are not fancy, and they are just plain work.

 The squat is the single most effective weight lifting move that you can do.
 The problem is that most people hate to do them.

 Why?
-Because they are so dam hard.
+Because they are so damn hard.
 But anything that hard has to reap huge benefits, and they do.

-Not only do squats work almost every muscle group, but they send surges of testosterone running through your body giving you massive increases in size and strength.
+Not only do squats work for almost every muscle group, but they send surges of testosterone running through your body giving you massive increases in size and strength.

-Muscles worked: Glutes, Quads, Hamstings, Erector Spinae, Rectus Femoris, Vastus Lateralis, Vastus Medialis, Abs, Abductors, Adductors, Soleus, Gastrocnemius.
+Muscles worked: Glutes, Quads, Hamstrings, Erector Spinae, Rectus Femoris, Vastus Lateralis, Vastus Medialis, Abs, Abductors, Adductors, Soleus, Gastrocnemius.

 How to execute a squat: